Saltwater-City/bslc.github.io/_posts/2021-01-04-proxmox-server.md

 ---
 layout: post
-title: Using Proxmox, Containers, and GPU Pass Through for Machine Learning
+title: Guide to Using Proxmox, Containers, and GPU Pass Through for Machine Learning
 tags: proxmox, GPU, machine-learning, container, pyenv, virtualenv, home-lab
 ---

 Setting up a home lab with GPU support can be helpful in learning machine learning and other technologies.
-While we could use virtual machines on Proxmox, we will focus on using containers with GPU pass through.
+While we could use virtual machines on Proxmox, we will focus on using containers with GPU pass through in this guide.
 Aside from making a few updates, [this post](https://medium.com/@MARatsimbazafy/journey-to-deep-learning-nvidia-gpu-passthrough-to-lxc-container-97d0bc474957) has most of the details necessary to setup the home lab properly.
 I am going to detail my experience in setting up a lab with Nvidia 1070 Ti and Core i7 setup.

 ## Installing Proxmox